drkkhn/f1api/README.md

-# Social Media API
+# F1

-The Social Media API provides endpoints for managing users, posts, and comments in a social media platform.
+The F1 API provides endpoints for managing F1 teams, and racers.

 ## Database Schema